-Self-tests Allows Users to determine if the module is functioning properly.
-Sen-tests (This service is obtained only upon the re-loading of the module.)
-SHS Allows Users to generate message digests.
+Self-tests Allows Users to determine if the module is functioning process.
+(This service is obtained only upon the re-loading of the SHS Allows Users to generate message digests.
 SSS Allows Users to split / rebuild keys.
 Zeroization Allows Users to zeroize key data.
 Show Status Allows Users to let the module indicate its status.